-Svetlana Rogić is the founder and president of Art Exchange Inc. Svetlana studied photography at the International Center for Photography in New York City with some of the world's most renowned contemporary photographers and holds a Master's degree in Arts Management from American University in Washington, DC.
+Svetlana Rogić, the founder and president of Art Exchange Inc, studied photography at the International Center for Photography in New York City with some of the world's most renowned contemporary photographers and holds a Master's degree in Arts Management from American University in Washington, DC.

-Živojin Rakocević, a poet and journalist, is Director of the Gracanica Cultural Center and President of the Association of Journalists of Serbia.
+Živojin Rakocević, a poet and journalist, is the director of the Gračanica Cultural Center and president of the Association of Journalists of Serbia.